Update: December 13, 2023

 After several days without new victims, Clop ransomware has added a new batch of victims to its website, bringing the total number of alleged victims to above 70.

-The Clop Ransomware attack
+The Clop Ransomware Attack

 The Clop Ransomware gang has been exploiting the MOVEit vulnerability to gain access to a growing list of companies, including several US federal agencies, the names of which the cybercriminal organization has been steadily releasing since Wednesday, June 13.